MercierCharles/MercierCharles.github.io/research.md

 **The Startup Takeaway:** Don't try to moderate the whole internet.
 Ignore the bottom-right, automate the top-left, and send your human team into the top-right Kill Zone.

+One thing the Moderation Matrix doesn’t show is how conflict spreads.
+A cluster can look fairly “safe” on average, but still be a busy crossroads where many different communities meet.
+If a toxic cluster can reach the rest of the platform through these crossroads, negativity travels farther and faster.

+So in practice, we won’t just moderate the “worst” clusters.
+We'll Also watch the bridge clusters and the few specific cross-cluster links that carry most of the hostile traffic.
+Adding small frictions on those pathways (rate limits, stricter review, reduced amplification) can slow down spillover without heavy-handed moderation everywhere.

 ---

 ## 6. Timing is Everything: The "Viral Outrage"